quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 Quantum states are mathematically represented by what is known as *Dirac notation*, which makes use of something called a *ket*: $\ket{}$[^fn-nth-1].

 [^fn-nth-1]: A ket is a mathematical object with certain properties called a *vector*.
 A qubit can be considered a vector.
 Two vectors can be combined to form another valid vector.
-But you don't need to know about vectors to read this text!
+But you don't need to know about vectors to read this text.

 This is how an arbitrary qubit state is represented[^fn-nth-2]: